 - Small Town Boredom: Played with.
 Norman does not keep in close contact with his parents after going off to university, but on coming back he remembers all the things he loved about rural life.
 Paul, on the other hand, refuses to leave Montana even when his life is at stake.

-- Time-Shifted Actor: A very young Joseph Gordon-Levitt makes his feature film debut as younger Norman, with Vann Gravage appearing as young Paul.
+- Time-Shifted Actor: A very young Joseph Gordon-Levitt appears as younger Norman, with Vann Gravage appearing as young Paul.

 - Title Drop: During the final monologue."Eventually, all things merge into one, and a river runs through it."